Activities and Opportunities

 Performing Arts

-As well as Kapa Haka and Poly Club, students at Linden School join with other schools every two years to participate in Tawa Goes to Town.
+Students at Linden School join with other schools every two years to participate in Tawa Goes to Town.

 Every two years the school puts on a school production to show case the amazing talent at Linden School.
 The productions are held in the Tawa College Hall.